At least 23 dead in intensifying Syria violence

 Syrian authorities say they are fighting foreign-backed "terrorist groups" trying to spark civil war who have killed some 1,100 soldiers and police since March.

-An "Arab Spring" of revolts - triggered by an uprising in Tunisia in January - has reshaped the political landscape of the Middle East this year and toppled leaders in Egypt, Libya and Yemen.
+An "Arab Spring" of revolts has reshaped the political landscape of the Middle East this year and toppled leaders in Tunisia, Egypt and Libya.

-Syrian opposition groups say defectors from Syria's conscript army are increasing their attacks on government security forces trying to suppress revolt against 41 years of Assad family rule.
+Syrian opposition groups say defectors from Syria's conscript army are increasing attacks on government forces trying to suppress the revolt.

-Syria faces deepening international and regional isolation, with the Arab League, the European Union and the United States piling on increasingly tough sanctions to pressure Damascus to stop the bloodshed and talk to its opponents.
+Syria faces deepening international and regional isolation, with the Arab League, the European Union and the United States piling on tougher and tougher sanctions.

+Qatar's Foreign Minister Sheikh Hamad bin Jassim al-Thani, who has played a lead role in organising Arab League sanctions, said the League gave Damascus one day to sign its initiative.

+"If they want to come (and sign) tomorrow they can," he said after a meeting in Doha of an Arab foreign ministers committee tasked with following up the crisis.

 China and Russia oppose sanctions and last month scuppered Western efforts to pass a U.N.
 Security Council resolution condemning Assad's government.